From Guadalajara to Galway – a successful story

 “The agent told us that Dublin was a bigger city, that the rent was cheaper in Galway, and that Galway is more of a cultural city than Dublin.
 After talking to him, we decided to come to Galway.
 We have loved living here,” says Guillermo.

-They also discovered that David Niland, director of GCI, is the Honorary Consul of Mexico in the West of Ireland.
-There has always been a wonderful connection between Mexico and GCI, with Mexican cultural celebrations taking place throughout the year.
+They also discovered that David Niland,director of Galway Business and English School, is the Honorary Consul of Mexico in the West of Ireland.
+Therehas always been a wonderful connection between Mexico and Galway Business and English School, with Mexican culturalcelebrations taking place throughout the year.

 Expanding his studies with a business degree

-Guillermo dropped out of a university course in Mexico, but he has loved life in Galway and his new family at GCI so much that he decided to enrol for a Bachelor of Business course at the Galway Business School.
+Guillermo dropped out of a university course in Mexico, but he has loved life in Galway and his new family at Galway Business and English School so much that he decided to enrol for a Bachelor of Business course at the Galway Business School.
 This decision not only introduced him to new peers, business professionals and expert lecturers, but also allowed him to extend his stay in Ireland.

 Our Bachelor of Business if a three-year undergraduate programme designed to give you a clearly structured, yet innovative education in business.
 The degree provides learners with a solid foundation for success in their future careers.